seattlemethod/documentation/README.md

 # documentation
-Contains documentation related to the Seattle Method
+Contains documentation related to the Seattle Method.

+Focumentation is currently in the Framework and Seattle Method PDF files.